-The central contribution of this study is to introduce covariate nonlinearity into GOR transformation models for interval-censored competing risks data.
-This general class includes many other semiparametric models as special cases, such as the PO (Jeong and Fine (2006); Shi, Cheng and Jeong (2013)) and the proportional subdistribution hazards models (Fine and Gray (1999)).
-Our method comprises a purely B-spline approach, with a faster convergence rate under the same smoothness conditions for different nonparametric functions, and a purely BP approach to enhance the computational scalability, enforcing an optimal shape-preserving property among all approximating polynomials (Carnicer and Peña (1993)).
-Unlike other methods (Li (2016)), our proposal explicitly incorporates the boundedness of the cause-specific CIF constraint into the optimization.
-With regard to theoretical contributions, the sieve MLE for the regression (Euclidean) parameter based on the combined B-spline and BP sieves is shown to be consistent, semiparametrically efficient, and asymptotically normal, using newer techniques, such as the symmetrization inequality, Hoeffding's inequality, and the Riesz representation theorem.
-We further show that the estimators for the functional parameters (baseline CIFs and nonparametric risk functions) are consistent, almost surely in an L_2 -metric, and converge at the optimal rate for nonparametric regressions.
-We also provide an easy implementation of our model using the R function ciregic.
+The central contribution in this paper is to introduce covariate non-linearity in GOR transformation models for interval-censored competing risk data.
+This general class includes many other semiparametric models as special cases, such as the PO (Jeong and Fine, 2006; Shi et al., 2013), and the proportional subdistribution hazards models (Fine and Gray, 1999).
+Our method comprises a purely B-spline approach with a faster convergence rate under the same smoothness conditions for different nonparametric functions, and a purely Bernstein polynomial approach to enhance computational scalability, enforcing optimal shape preserving property among all approximating polynomials (Carnicer and Peña, 1993).
+Unlike other methods (Li, 2016), our proposal explicitly incorporates the boundedness of the cause-specific CIF constraint into the optimization.
+Regarding theoretical contributions, the sieve MLE for the regression (Euclidean) parameter based on the combined B-spline and Bernstein polynomial sieves were shown to be consistent, semiparametrically efficient, and asymptotically normal, utilizing newer techniques, such as the symmetrization inequality, Hoeffding's inequality and the Riesz representation theorem.
+It was also shown that the estimators for the functional parameters (baseline CIFs and nonparametric risk functions) are consistent, almost surely in an L_2 -metric and converges at the optimal rate for nonparametric regressions.
+We also provide easy implementation of our model utilizing the R function ciregic.

-A practical issue during our model implementation is to decide between parametric and nonparametric choices for our covariates, or equivalently, how to determine q, representing the number of unknown smooth regression functions.
-To the best of our knowledge, there are no theoretical investigations in this regard within the interval-censored competing risks framework.
-However, for ordinary additive partially linear regressions models, Zhang, Cheng and Liu (2011) developed a method to distinguish linear and nonlinear terms for partially linear models, automatically and consistently.
-Their ideas can be adapted to our model, although a thorough investigation of this topic is beyond the scope of the current work.
+A practical issue during our model implementation is to decide between parametric versus nonparametric choices for our covariates, or equivalently, how to determine q representing the number of unknown smooth regression functions.
+To the best of our knowledge, a literature search doesn't seem to suggest any theoretical investigation in this regard, within the intervalcensored competing risks framework.
+However, for the ordinary additive partially linear regressions models, Zhang et al. (2011) developed a method to distinguish linear and nonlinear terms for partially linear models, automatically and consistently.
+Their ideas can be adopted to our model, although, a thorough investigation on this issue is beyond the scope of the current paper.
 Hence, we suggest two pragmatic strategies in applications.
 One is simply to put discrete covariates in the linear part and continuous ones in the nonlinear part.
 Another more reasonable approach is called the screening method, which involves conducting an initial preliminary univariate analysis, and then separating the continuous covariates based on the shape of the estimated nonparametric functions.
 Specifically, one can include all the categorical covariates in the linear part, and then add each continuous covariate sequentially to construct a partially linear model.
-If the univariate, continuous covariate, partially linear model indicates nonlinearity, we can assign this covariate to a nonlinear function; otherwise, we assign it to the linear part, and eventually determine q.
-This is what we did in the HIV data analysis.
+If the univariate, continuous covariate, partially linear model indicates a nonlinearity, we can assign this covariate to a nonlinear function; otherwise, we assign it to the linear part, and eventually determine q.
+This is actually what we did in the HIV data analysis.